 You're not done trekking yet!
 The Lost City Trek takes you deep into the Sierra Nevada de Santa Marta mountains to Ciudad Perdida, the ancient Lost City of the Tayrona civilization.
 Over five days, you’ll trek through dense jungles, cross rivers, and climb steep trails, all while surrounded by breathtaking scenery.
 The trek includes stops at indigenous villages where you can learn about the local Kogi culture and traditions.
 When arriving at the Lost City, explore the terraces, plazas, and structures that make up this fascinating city, believed to be older than Machu Picchu.
 The trek is physically demanding, but the sense of accomplishment and the stunning views of the Lost City make the experience absolutely worth it.

-From the coast, travel to Medellín, a city known for its transformation and innovation.
+From the coast, you'll fly to Medellín, a city known for its transformation and innovation.
 Ride the Metrocable to get stunning views of the city and visit Parque Arví, a nature reserve perfect for hiking and picnics.
 Explore the El Poblado neighborhood, filled with cafes, bars, and shops.
 Learn about Medellín’s history at the Museo de Antioquia, home to many works by the famous artist Fernando Botero.
 Don’t miss the Comuna 13 district, which has undergone a remarkable transformation and is now known for its vibrant street art and community projects.
-For nightlife, head to Parque Lleras, the city’s hotspot for bars and clubs - partying in Medellín is a must!
+For nightlife, head to Parque Lleras, the city’s hotspot for bars and clubs.
+Partying in Medellín is a must, and the best way to end your trip with a bang before flying home!

 Kilroy.OutdatedBrowserBox.Text Kilroy.OutdatedBrowserBox.LinkText